DSC-SPIDAL/harp/website/content/docs/examples/kmeans.md

 ## COMPILE

-In order to compile select the profile related to your hadoop version.
-For ex:- hadoop-2.6.0
+Select the profile related to your hadoop version.
+For ex: hadoop-2.6.0.
+Supported hadoop versions are 2.6.0, 2.7.5 and 2.9.0
 ```bash
 cd $HARP_ROOT_DIR
 mvn clean package -Phadoop-2.6.0